Ready or Not (Fugees song): Samples and interpolations

+Usage in media

+In 1996, Intel developed an interactive video game inspired by the song's music video.

+During Barack Obama's 2008 presidential campaign, Blender magazine published a list of his top ten favorite songs, and "Ready or Not" topped the list.
+The song was covered by Will Ferrell, who portrayed George W. Bush during an episode of Saturday Night Live, in December 2015.

 In 2016, a video of the rapper Drake reciting the lyrics to the song at the age of 8, went viral on the internet; the song would later be covered by Sunday Service Choir, during Drake's benefit concert alongside Kanye West to advocate for the prison release of Larry Hoover.
-Actress Gina Rodriguez received backlash after reciting a lyric in the song that used the N-word in a video, she later issued a public apology.
 In 2018, the clothing brand Afield Out released a capsule collection that paid homage to "Ready or Not".
-During Barack Obama's 2008 presidential campaign, Blender magazine published a list of his top ten favorite songs, and "Ready or Not" topped the list.
+Actress Gina Rodriguez received backlash after reciting the word "niggas" while singling along to the song in a video; she later issued a public apology.

+British grime rapper Stormzy name dropped it in his song "Mel Made Me Do It", R&B singer Chris Brown also referenced the song on the Chloe Bailey track "How Does It Feel".